Tennōdai Station

 Tennōdai Station (天王台駅, Tennōdai-eki) is a passenger railway station in the city of Abiko, Chiba Prefecture Japan, operated by the East Japan Railway Company (JR East).

 Lines

-Kohoku Station is served by the Jōban Line, and is located 34.0 kilometers from the terminus of branch line at nippori Station.
+Tennōdai Station is served by the Jōban Line, and is located 34.0 kilometers from the official starting point of the line at Nippori Station.

 Station layout

 Tennōdai Station has two island platforms serving four tracks, connected by a footbridge.
 The station is staffed.

 Platforms

 History

 Tennōdai Station was opened on April 20, 1971 as a station on the Japan National Railways (JNR).
 The station was absorbed into the JR East network upon the privatization of the JNR on April 1, 1987.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 19,271 passengers daily.